SarthakPatel24/carShairAssesment/README.md

 3. models: All the interactions related with DBMS are done in the files of this folder.
 4. routes: All the routes to the APIs are written over here.

-## Explaination
-The "vehicle.routes.js" file maps all the routes to the apis that are created.
-The controller functions in the "vehicle.controller.js" are called from the routes file mentioned before.
-The controller functions also takes HTTP requests and returns HTTP responses whenever they are called.
-These functions inside the controller file calls the functions in the helper file named "vehicle.helper.js" which fetches the outputs from the NHSTA APIs.
-All of these functions can be reused whenever and wherever they are required again.